nyan222/roman_empire_zoomcamp/README.md

 sudo service docker restart
 logout
 ```
-And then again `ssh roman-empire`
+And then again `ssh roman-empire`.

-And we need also docker compose, we can choose best version [here](https://github.com/docker/compose)
+And we need also docker compose, we can choose best version [here](https://github.com/docker/compose).

 ```bash
 mkdir bin